Glenealy, Hong Kong: Features

 Glenealy was also the name of a mansion in the Victorian era.
 It belonged to an American opium trader, Warren Delano Jr., grandfather of Franklin Delano Roosevelt, the 32nd president of the United States of America.
-The mansion later gave way to the Catholic Cathedral of Hong Kong, whose construction commenced in 1883.
+The mansion later gave way to the Cathedral of the Immaculate Conception, the construction of which commenced in 1883.
 The present address of the cathedral is 16 Caine Road.

-Another Glenealy landmark is the 100-year-old Anglican Sheng Kung Hui St. Paul's Church, whose gates actually open to Wyndham Street.
-St. Paul's College was founded here too, in 1851, as a school for boys.
+Another Glenealy landmark is the 100-year-old Anglican St. Paul's Church in Sheng Kung Hui, whose gates actually open to Wyndham Street.
+St. Paul's College was founded here, too, in 1851 as a school for boys.
 It was closed in 1941 due to the Japanese invasion of Hong Kong.
-After the war it was briefly amalgamated with St. Paul's Girls' School to become St. Paul's Co-educational College, and a new campus was built away from Glenealy on Bonham Road when it resumed as its own institution.
+After the war it was briefly amalgamated with St. Paul's Girls' School to become St. Paul's Co-educational College, and a new campus was built away from Glenealy on Bonham Road where it became an independent institution.

-It is one of the steepest roads in Hong Kong with public transport.
-It has a gradient of 1:5 in the Robinson Road to Conduit Road section, with Route 2*, 3, 3A and 45A (minibus) passing this road, which is often congested.
-The other 1:5 roads used by public transport in Hong Kong are Aberdeen Reservoir Road, Breezy Path and Castle Road.
+Glenealy is one of the steepest roads in Hong Kong that is in use by public transport; it has a gradient of 1:5 in the section connecting Robinson Road with Conduit Road.
+Minibus routes 2*, 3, 3A and 45A all pass along this part of Glenealy, which is often congested during peak hours.
+The other roads with a 1:5 gradient that are used by public transport are Aberdeen Reservoir Road, Breezy Path, and Castle Road.

-The present Glenealy "street" is very short, running from number 1 to 10 only.
-The nearest point to reach Glenealy 1 is to walk uphill from the Hong Kong Fringe Club, while the nearest point to reach Glenealy 10 is to walk downhill from Caine Road near the Caritas House, through the very short pedestrian subway.
+The present Glenealy Street is very short, running from Nos.
+1–10 only.
+The nearest point from which to reach Glenealy 1 is an uphill walk from the Hong Kong Fringe Club, whilst the nearest point from which to reach Glenealy 10 is by walking downhill from Caine Road near Caritas House, through a very short pedestrian subway.

-A total of three Glenealy street signs can be found – one is tucked away at the far end at the bottom of the hill where it can hardly be seen, one is hoisted at Sheng Kung Hui St Paul's Church near the Hong Kong Fringe Club yet no street number is mentioned.
-The third sign, hoisted at the top of the Caritas House, is the only street sign showing the street number.
+A total of three Glenealy street signs can be found – one is tucked away at the far end at the bottom of the hill where it is barely visible; the other is outside the Sheng Kung Hui Kindergarten (part of St. Paul's Church) and doesn't list the building numbers on that section of the street; the third sign, affixed to the side of Caritas House, is the only one to list the building numbers (10–6).